 Social values and grassland bird species richness

-Summed recreation and conservation values ranged from 0 to 16 before rescaling to the 10-point value index, with larger values indicating higher perceived social value.
+Summed recreation and conservation values were rescaled to a 10-point value index, with larger values indicating higher perceived social value.
 Maps of conservation value, recreation value, and combined conservation and recreation values are included in Supporting Information.
 These results supported the study objective by providing a means to identify areas within the UMRB that are most valued by residents for conservation and recreation.
 Recreation was generally rated by residents with higher value in the UMRB than was conservation (Table 1).
 The recreation model included more points (859) from more residents (517) and performed better (training AUC = 0.835) than the conservation model.
 LULC, as represented by the cropland data layer, was the most influential variable in both models as measured by permutation importance (Table 1).
 For both models, the majority of residents were female, over 40, did not hold bachelor's degrees, and lived in the UMRB for more than 20 years (Table 1).

 Current grassland bird species richness ranged from 0 to 11, with larger values indicating higher species richness.
 Richness values varied across the UMRB (see Supporting Information), with generally higher species richness in the eastern and central regions and lower species richness in montane regions in the west (Amirkhiz 2023).
 TABLE 1 Model information for the conservation and recreation value maps generated by SolVES including their maximum and mean value index (VI), training area-under-curve (AUC), number of points and surveys included, permutation importance of each environmental variable, and demographics of residents included in each model.